 Q. What are cosmetic needles and where are used?

-A. Cosmetic needles are very small and fine needles which are used on the face for face lifts, acne, removing dark circles under eyes, hyper pigmentation on face etc.
+A. Cosmetic needles are very small and fine needles that are used on the face for facelifts, acne, removing dark circles under the eyes, hyperpigmentation on the face, etc.

 Q. What is Sonopuncture?